flarum-lang/french/README.md

 ### How to update?

 Like the installation process, download the updated compressed extension and extract the archive.
-Then, using [FTP] (http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into the extension root at the *extensions/french/* directory.
+Then, using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into the extension root at the *extensions/french/* directory.
 Inside this directory, delete all the current content and upload the new files from the previous extracted archive.

 Your extension files are now updated, but you have to force the cache of your forum to refresh.
-To do that, using [FTP] (http://en.wikipedia.org/wiki/File_Transfer_Protocol), locate the *assets/* directory.
+To do that, using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), locate the *assets/* directory.
 Inside the directory, delete the *forum-fr-XYZ.js* and *admin-fr-XYZ.js* files (*XYZ* are some random generated letters and numbers).
 You can now enjoy the latest improvements and fixes of the updated extension!

 ## Contributing